Layla: Recording

 In 1992, Clapton was invited to play for the MTV Unplugged series.
 On 16 January 1992, he recorded an acoustic album, accompanied by a concert film, at the Bray Studios in Bray, Berkshire.
 Although the production team and Clapton's staff liked the recordings, Clapton did not want to release either the album or the concert film.
 Finally, Clapton agreed to release the album in a limited edition.
 When Unplugged sold out, Clapton gave Warner Bros. and Reprise Records the permission to delete the limited album production.
 For the album, Clapton decided to record both new material like "Lonely Stranger" and old songs he grew up with such as "Nobody Knows You When You're Down and Out" or enjoyed listening to or had written as an adult, like "San Francisco Bay Blues" and "Layla".
 Clapton, who plays acoustic guitar and sings on the live track, was backed by Andy Fairweather Low who played acoustic rhythm guitar, Nathan East on acoustic bass guitar and background vocals, Ray Cooper on percussion, Steve Ferrone on drums, Katie Kissoon and Tessa Niles on background vocals as well as Chuck Leavell on piano.
 Pianist Chuck Leavell recalled that recording the acoustic version of "Layla" felt natural to him and liked that the band was given some space to play during the body of the song and not just during the reprise like it is on the original recording.
-"It gave us a chance to interpret the song in our way and it did work out well and it gave it a rebirth I think.", Leavell said.
+"It gave us a chance to interpret the song in our way and it did work out well and it gave it a rebirth I think", Leavell said.
 The acoustic version of "Layla" was produced by Russ Titelman.

-Clapton recorded the acoustic version of "Layla" on a C.F.
-Martin & Co. steel-string acoustic guitar in OOO-42 style from 1939 which was hand built in Nazareth, Pennsylvania (No. OOO-42/73234).
+Clapton recorded the acoustic version of "Layla" on a C. F. Martin & Company steel-string acoustic guitar in OOO-42 style from 1939 which was hand built in Nazareth, Pennsylvania (No. OOO-42/73234).
 Clapton called this guitar one of the finest instruments he has ever used and called its sound "incredible".
 The auction house Christie's noted, "the guitar became one of the most enduring images of recent music history" being a part of the Unplugged album cover.
 Christie's expert for the musical department Kerry Keane called the instrument "in the hands of Eric Clapton singly responsible for the repolarization of playing acoustic guitar today".
 When Keane played the guitar, he also remarked an "amazing" sound as the acoustic guitar seems to have a "wonderfully balanced tone [which is] loud and sweet at the same time with an incredible bass note."
 The vintage instrument was estimated to sell for between $60,000 and $80,000 but was in the end sold for $791,500.